 We’ve already taken a look at Chandra, Pyrogenius to figure out if she’s actually playable in Standard.
-Not only was it extremely unfair to compare her to the Chandra in the proper Kaladesh set, Chandra, Torch of Defiance, but it seems that she’s more of a reimagined version of the original Chandra Nalaar from Lorwyn.
+Of course, it's extremely unfair to compare her to the Chandra in the proper Kaladesh set: Chandra, Torch of Defiance.
+But, it seems that the Pyrogenius is more of a reimagined version of the original Chandra Nalaar from Lorwyn.
 In fact, she turns out to be weaker, meaning that she is the most underpowered Chandra planeswalker ever.

 Will Nissa, Nature’s Architect fare any better than Pyrogenius?
 Before we compare her to her own counterpart in the set, Nissa, Vital Force, we will consider the Architect’s abilities in a vacuum first.